 - Bill Enacted: H.R.
 1424: Emergency Economic Stabilization Act of 2008 October 2, 2008 To amend section 712 of the Employee Retirement Income Security Act of 1974, section 2705 of the Public Health Service Act, and section 9812 of the Internal Revenue Code of 1986 to require equity in the provision of mental health and

 - Bill Introduced: S. 3680: Thorium Energy Independence and Security Act of 2008 October 1, 2008 A bill to amend the Atomic Energy Act of 1954 to provide for thorium fuel cycle nuclear power generation.

-- Notice - Culturally Significant Object Imported for Exhibition Determinations: "Traveling the Silk Road: Ancient Pathway to the Modern World" April 14, 2014 Notice is hereby given of the following determinations: Pursuant to the authority vested in me by the Act of October 19, 1965 (79 Stat.
+- Notice - Culturally Significant Objects Imported for Exhibition; Determinations: "Turner & the Sea" April 22, 2014 Notice is hereby given of the following determinations: Pursuant to the authority vested in me by the Act of October 19, 1965 (79 Stat.
 985; 22 U.S.C.
 2459), Executive Order 12047 of March 27, 1978, the Foreign Affairs Reform and Restructuring Act of